 Beware of imitators.
 Isn’t it funny that you’ll see other makers claiming to have “cyclonic” technology, attempting to trump Dyson’s proven, patented technology?
 It’s really not funny and, I believe, a disservice to the public.

 The truth is simple.
 No other vacuum does what Dyson does so well.
 It NEVER loses suction, and that’s the big thing.
 No bags or filters.
-Dyson is the only vacuum that uses patented cyclone technology and unlike others that rely on bags or filters, Dyson just NEVER loses suction.
+Dyson is the only vacuum that uses patented cyclone technology and unlike others that rely on bags or filters, Dyson just NEVER loses suction which is what you need to keep removing pet hair year after year.
 The others still lose suction.
 From almost the moment a vacuum is switched on and it starts it chores, little particles of dust and crud start to be picked up.
 I see it in the bin on my Dyson all the time, but it never stops or lessens the suction.

 This is what slows down the other vacuums.
 That fine dust layer coats the inside of the bag or filter on competitors’ vacuums.
 That dust is the cause of the loss of suction.
 And that loss of suction is the reason that ALL other vacuums, in their loss of suction, stir up allergens and other crud in the air.

 Only a vacuum that maintains constant suction over time can truly capture dust and particles that cause allergies in your home.
 Otherwise, dust and dirt are just moved from one place to another A Dyson vacuum, since it never loses suction, emits air with up to 150 times less bacteria and mold than the air we regularly breathe.
 Read that again, especially if you or your family members are allergy sufferers.

 Notice, too, those others’ claims of excellence do not compare directly to a Dyson.
 Oh, sure, they allude to it, but they do not actually claim theirs is better than a Dyson.
 Until I tell you otherwise, this is still king.